ItalyPaleAle/SMConfig/README.md

 #### Config data

+The **`config`** paramter can be:

+- A plain JavaScript object, respecting the structure in the example below.
-The **`config`** paramter can either be a plain JavaScript object or the filename (as string) of a JSON, YAML or Hjson file.
-It is also possible to pass an array of filenames to load, which will be read in the sequence they are passed.
+- The filename (as string) of a JSON, YAML or Hjson file.
 File type is determined by the extension, and supported ones are: `*.json`, `*.yaml`, `*.yml` and `*.hjson`.
+The content of the file must represent a structure like the one below.
+- Another instance of SMConfig.
+In this case, the constructor will merge the content of `config.all` from the other object into the "default" section.
+- An array mixing any of the above.
+In this case, data will be merged from left to right: subsequent values overwrite property assignments of previous values.

+#### Config object structure

-The configuration object must have the following basic structure:
+The config object must have the following basic structure:

+- The `default` key is always required, containing the default config values for all the environments.
+- The `hostnames` key can be defined.
+This is a dictionary in which the key is the environment name, and the value is an array of possible hostnames to match (exact string matches, strings with wildcard matching using `*`, or regular expressions).
+- Any other key represents the configuration for the environment named like the key.
+For example, you can define the configuration for the "production" environment in the `production` key, and that will inherit from the `default` configuration all values not specified.

+For example:

 ````js
 const configData = {